 The speloeothem that Wind Cave is most famous for is boxwork.
-To learn more about how boxwork forms, click here.
 There are many other formations such as popcorn, frostwork, dogtooth spar crystals, and flowstone that may be seen along the tour routes.
 Other speleothems that can be seen in the cave, but not on the tour route, are: helictite bushes, calcite rafts, and gypsum features.
 Below are pictures of some of the more common decorations (speleothems) of Wind Cave.
-Clicking on the picture will take you to link with more explanations about the formation.

 BoxworkBoxwork is what makes Wind Cave so unique.
 Rarely found elsewhere in the world, boxwork hangs from the ceiling and lines many of the walls of the cave.
 Learn more about the unique formation of this speleothem here.

 Delicate needle-like growths of calcite or a related mineral, aragonite, are called frostwork.
 In places the frostwork may grow on top of cave popcorn or boxwork.
 The origin of frostwork is controversial.
 In Wind Cave, it seems to concentrate in passages with above average airflow where, it is thought, evaporation plays a role in its formation.